RebinW/active-directory-domain-services/01-domain-controller-deployment/03-replication-between-domain-controllers.md

 1. Verify replication between domain controllers.
 2. Check replication health using repadmin tools.
 3. Understand how to read replication command output.
-4. Identify the five Active Directory naming contexts that replicate between domain controllers.
+4. Identify the five Active Directory naming contexts "partitions" that replicates between domain controllers.

 ## Environment
 The environments consists of two domain controllers deployed in the klarstroem.local domain.